An Occupational Disease Cluster Investigation

 OHCOW is currently in the final stages of preparing the historical exposure report.

-This report is expected to be publicly released during the first half of 2021-2022.
+This report is expected to be publicly released in 2023.

 It will serve as a reference for numerous similar Ontario workplaces, many of which have also ceased operations in recent decades.

 Over 180 claims have been initiated by this Project

 Current project participants can provide their personal work history to OHCOW using the button below.

 Your work history is the first critical piece of information that must be gathered before any more detailed assessments can be conducted.

 This information is also very useful, regardless of whether you have an occupational disease claim with the WSIB.

 * Before starting this questionnaire, gather records of your employment to help you recall the answers to some of the questions.

 If you, a family member, or a friend have ever worked at Neelon Castings and would like to contribute to this project, please phone 705-675-2461 ext.
 229 or email Stephanie Gunson at firstname.lastname@example.org or Ashley Gibson-Taylor at Dissupport2@uswlocal2020.ca